BearsDen989-GT/Gregtech-5u-Bears-Den-Edition/README.md

 Diesel Generator Multiblock & Multiblock Turbine casing changes
 Assembly Line Multiblock
 Oil Cracker Multiblock
-Pyrolusite Oven Multiblock

 GT Bees (Use Gendustry || Binnies, save time)
 GT Crop changes (I was/am tempted to remove crops entirely)
 GT Titanium Processing chain (The game is grindy enough without the need for extra realism)
 GT Plastics/Rubber Processing Chain (Default is better for my players, cannot add it anyway without a server reset and the addition of oil cracking)
-GT Platinum metals group sludge processing chain (I'm still using IHL ihl-tools_n_machines-0.578-1.7.10, soon after it was moved from IHL to GT.
-I may eventually move it over, but without the changes made)

 ## Downloads